teunmooij/systemic-ts/README.md

 #### Plain object components

 Plain object components do not have a start function and are added to the system as-is.
-They will not be started or stopped, but can be injected into other component as any other component.
+They will not be started or stopped, but can be injected into other component like any other component.

 ```typescript
 const logger = {